Antara-Sudhir/example-repo/README.md

 # example-repo
-Learning how to use GitHub and VS Code
+Learning how to use GitHub and VS Code!